Exploring Hybrid Active-Passive RIS-Aided MEC Systems: From the Mode-Switching Perspective: The Tradeoff Between the Number of Active and Passive Reflecting Units

-In this section, we are going to investigate the tradeoff between the number of active reflecting units and the number of passive reflecting units to shed light on problem (\ref{eq12}), which is only numerically evaluated.
-In particular, the system may maximize the offloading rate to reduce the latency, thus the number of active reflecting units may increase when the tradeoff factor $w_k$ tends to be 1.
-The system may reduce the number of active reflecting units as much as possible to reduce energy consumption under the condition of guaranteeing the basic communication quality when the tradeoff factor $w_k$ tends to be 0.
-However, we cannot directly analyze the relationship between the number of active and passive units due to the lack of closed-form solutions to problem (\ref{eq12}).

-To gain insight into the relationship between the number of active and passive reflecting units, we consider two special cases for problem (\ref{eq12}) in this section, namely latency minimization and energy consumption minimization.
+In the previous section, we initially formulate a joint optimization problem that aims to achieve a tradeoff between latency and energy consumption by optimizing multiple system parameters.
+We apply an AO algorithm and some SCA methods to obtain the sub-optimal solutions numerically, which, however, may not gain some unique insights to guide actual deployment.
+We may not clearly observe how Algorithm 1 works and directly analyze the relationship between the number of active and passive units due to the lack of closed-form solutions to problem (\ref{eq12}).
+In order to gain more insight into the problem and provide a more intuitive analysis of the mode-switching mechanism, we consider two special cases for problem (\ref{eq12}) in this section, namely latency minimization and energy consumption minimization, which are also important optimization problems in the RIS-aided MEC systems and can effectively reflect the characteristics of the mode-switching mechanism.
+This leads to an algorithm in which each iteration is performed in closed form rather than solving a convex optimization problem numerically, which is often more desirable than the numerical solution method introduced in Section III.
 To facilitate our analysis, we assume that the amplification factor of each reflecting unit is the same \cite{e2}, each user performs the task offloading at a maximum power $P_k^{\max}$, and the AP is equipped with a single antenna, i.e., $\boldsymbol{\rm H}\in\mathbb{C}^{N\times M}\rightarrow\boldsymbol{\rm h}\in\mathbb{C}^{N\times 1}$.
 Moreover, we ignore the direct link and assume that all task is offloaded to the MEC due to the reason that the direct link and local computing is independent of the number of reflecting units.
 Meanwhile, we assume that each channel involved is a line-of-sight channel with a large-scale path loss.
 In what follows, we will analyze the latency minimization problem and energy consumption minimization problem, respectively.